itspkannan/OPA-Workshop/README.md

 All of above is deployed via docker compose as a mean of demonstration of integration of microservice and OPA

-## Project 2: Integration of Oauth2 + OIDC provider to OPA for Rest API Authorization

-**TODO**

-**Goal**: Extend project 1 to demontrate a OPA + Oauth2/OIDC Provider integration

-- Create Keycloak deployment
-- Integrate the app to generate JWT token and authorize using OPA + Oauth2 provider.

-## Project 3: RestAPI Authorization using OPA - Kubernetes Deployment
+## Project 2: ✅  RestAPI Authorization using OPA - Kubernetes Deployment

 **Goal**: Extend project 1 to demontrate a OPA Sidecar deployment in Kubernetes using K3d.